What is Pilates?

 How can I pay?

 We accept cash, checks and credit cards.
 Advanced payment is required to participate in class or schedule a private/semi-private session.
 All individual drop-in classes, class packages, monthly membership fees, and sessions are non-refundable and non-transferable.

 Can monthly memberships be cancelled?

 Yes, monthly memberships can be cancelled at any time.
 However, clients may only enroll in a monthly membership plan once every 6 months.
 Clients must cancel in writing by sending an email to email@example.com.
 To avoid being charged for the next month, clients must provide at least 48-hours notice.
 Once monthly membership fees have been processed, the payment is non-refundable.

 Memberships may also be suspended at any time as a result of a major illness (i.e. requiring hospitalization), death of a loved one, military deployment, or federal/state TDY.
 Clients may suspend their monthly membership, once per year, as a result of extended travel.
 Client must provide a reactivation date at the time of the suspension request.
 The membership will be automatically reactivated as of this date.
+Clients requesting to suspend their memberships will be charged a fee of $19 per billing cycle on the 1st of each month throughout their suspension period.
 Suspension requests must be made in writing by sending an email to firstname.lastname@example.org.
 The benefit of suspending a membership is that it maintains a client’s current monthly rate, as those do increase over time.

 What is the studio’s inclement weather policy?